apoorva-saxena/CV/README.md

 I am a Web developer and an experienced Quality Assurance Tester with a bachelors in both Computer Science and Education.
 Since May 2016 I have been part of a 12 week intensive Web-Development coding bootcamp to improve my technical knowledge and get more hands on experience with Real-world Projects.

-I have insatiable appetite for knowledge and am seeking a company where I can contribute hands on experience to crafting clean and reusable code.
+I have insatiable appetite for knowledge and am seeking a company where I can contribute hands on experience to crafting clean and reusable code as a Junior Web Developer.

 ## Skills

-#### Web Development

 - Language: Javascript, Ruby, HTML, CSS, jQuery
 - Framework and Libraries: Sinatra, Rails, Express, jQuery, Node.js.